redding/dat-tcp/README.md

 #### Connection Ready Timeout

-`ThreadedServer` uses `IO.select` combined with `accept_nonblock` on the TCP server to listen for new connections (see "Advanced - Listening For Connections" section for more details and reasoning). `IO.select` takes a timeout which can be customized by passing `ready_timeout` when creating a new server.
+`DatTCP` uses `IO.select` combined with `accept_nonblock` on the TCP server to listen for new connections (see "Advanced - Listening For Connections" section for more details and reasoning). `IO.select` takes a timeout which can be customized by passing `ready_timeout` when creating a new server.
 This throttles how spastic the server is when waiting for a new connection, but also limits how responsive the server is when told to stop:

 ```ruby
 server = MyServer.new('localhost', 8000, { :ready_timeout => 0 }) # or, no timeout